List of Nobel laureates in Chemistry

-In 2020, Ioannidis et al. reported that half of the Nobel Prizes for science awarded between 1995-2017 were clustered in just a few disciplines within their broader fields.
+In 2020, Ioannidis et al. reported that half of the Nobel Prizes for science awarded between 1995 and 2017 were clustered in just a few disciplines within their broader fields.
 Atomic physics, particle physics, cell biology, and neuroscience dominated the two subjects outside chemistry, while molecular chemistry was the chief prize-winning discipline in its domain.
 Molecular chemists won 5.3% of all science Nobel Prizes during this period.

 Laureates

+Nobel laureates by country

+The Nobel laureates in chemistry from 1901 to 2025 came from the following countries: